 The 2.375km circuit features 10 turns and introduced a slightly updated layout in season 4.
 A makeshift tunnel section takes the cars through the EMotion Club where spectators are able to view the cars rushing through the tunnel, amplifying the sound of the cars.
 The circuit features a few high speed corners and a long straight.
-Local hero, Daniel Abt of Audi Sport ABT Schaeffler won the race last season making a scene for big celebrations among the locals in support of a German win by both a driver and team.
+Local hero, Daniel Abt of Audi Sport ABT Schaeffler won the race in 2018. making a scene for big celebrations among the locals in support of a German win by both a driver and team.

 Upcoming events at Tempelhof Airport Street Circuit

 The 2022 Berlin E-Prix is on May 14.
 Tickets for the event are not yet available.

 The Berlin E-Prix takes place on the apron of Tempelhof Airport in the south of the city, close to public transport links.

 Tempelhof was once one of the largest airports in the world, but closed in 2008.
 The city’s new Brandenburg Airport (BER), which was beset by years of construction delays, finally opened in October 2020.
 You can also fly into Tegel Airport (TXL).

 Where to stay